 MID RANGE: TUNE STAY KYOTO

-If you’re looking for an authentic experience to add to your 1 day Kyoto itinerary, I highly recommend staying at a traditional Ryokan (Japanese-style inn) during your stay.
+If you’re looking for an authentic experience to add to your 1 day in Kyoto itinerary, I highly recommend staying at a traditional Ryokan (Japanese-style inn) during your stay.

 My personal favorite is Kyoto Ryokan Kinoe which is conveniently located in central Kyoto just 5 minutes walk from Gion.
-This cozy Ryokan offers spacious tatami mat rooms, 24-hour baths and multi-course meals served for breakfast and dinner.
-Staying here will make you feel like you’re a traveler back in Edo-era Japan!

 BEST DAY TRIPS FROM KYOTO